seregazhuk/php-tumblr-downloader/README.md

 ## Console command

 You can also use console command `tumblr-downloader` in your terminal.
-Setup your API credentials in `config.php` file, and you are ready to go:
+Setup your API credentials in `config.php` file, and you are ready to go.